elastic/kibana/docs/development/core/public/kibana-plugin-core-public.savedobjectsclientcontract.md

 ## SavedObjectsClientContract interface

-Saved Objects is Kibana's data persistence mechanism allowing plugins to use Elasticsearch for storing plugin state.
 The client-side SavedObjectsClient is a thin convenience library around the SavedObjects HTTP API for interacting with Saved Objects.

 <b>Signature:</b>